andrew/ultimate-awesome/README.md

 - [awesome-c-cn](https://github.com/jobbole/awesome-c-cn) - C 资源大全中文版，包括了：构建系统、编译器、数据库、加密、初中高的教程/指南、书籍、库等。.
 - [awesome-machine-learning-on-source-code](https://github.com/src-d/awesome-machine-learning-on-source-code) - Cool links & research papers related to Machine Learning applied to source code (MLonCode).
 - [awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists.
-- [Awesome-CoreML-Models](https://github.com/likedan/Awesome-CoreML-Models) - Largest list of models for Core ML (for iOS 11+).
 - [Compose-Examples](https://github.com/Haxxnet/Compose-Examples) - Various Docker Compose examples of selfhosted FOSS and proprietary projects.
 - [awesome-cryptography](https://github.com/sobolevn/awesome-cryptography) - A curated list of cryptography resources and links.
 - [awesome-crawler](https://github.com/BruceDone/awesome-crawler) - A collection of awesome web crawler,spider in different languages.
 - [awesome-roadmaps](https://github.com/liuchong/awesome-roadmaps) - A curated list of roadmaps.
+- [awesome-R](https://github.com/qinwf/awesome-R) - A curated list of awesome R packages, frameworks and software.
 - [awesome-rnn](https://github.com/kjw0612/awesome-rnn) - Recurrent Neural Network - A curated list of resources dedicated to RNN.
 - [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
 - [awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.